vim/vim-appimage/README.md

 installation [here: v9.0.1413](https://github.com/vim/vim-appimage/releases/tag/v9.0.1413)

-[Download](https://github.com/vim/vim-appimage/releases) and execute the most recent `GVim-8.2.X_*.AppImage` file to run GVim.
+[Download](https://github.com/vim/vim-appimage/releases) and execute the most recent `GVim-*.AppImage` file to run GVim.

 If you want a terminal Vim, just create a symbolic link with a name starting with "vim".
 Like:
 ```
-ln -s GVim-v8.2.2965.glibc2.15-x86_64.AppImage vim.appimage
+ln -s GVim-*.AppImage vim.appimage
 ```

 Then start `vim.appimage` to get a terminal Vim.

-If you need a dynamic interface to Perl, Python2, Python3.8, Ruby or Lua make sure your system provides the needed dynamic libraries (e.g. libperlX, libpython2.7 libpython3X liblua5X and librubyX) as those are **not** distributed together with the image to not make the image too large.

-However, Vim will work without those libraries, but some Plugin might need those additional dependency.
-This means, those interpreters have to be installed in addition to Vim.
-Without it Vim won't be able to use that feature!
+The vim / gvim AppImage's are built with Vim interfaces for Perl, Python3, Ruby and Lua.
+See the release notes for usage and details.

 See: https://github.com/vim/vim